 Learn how Adler Teens are combatting light pollution in Chicago with Youth Organization For Lights Out in the Adler Planetarium’s exhibit, Chicago’s Night Sky.

 Header Image: Frederick J. Brown, ‘Milky Way’, 1977, oil on canvas, 221 x 299.8 cm (Adler Planetarium collections).
 Frederick J. Brown was a New York City and Arizona-based American artist.
 He was born in Georgia and raised in the South Side of Chicago.
 Brown’s work was informed by his African-American and Native American ancestry, as […]

 Header Image: The Adler Planetarium’s new exhibit, Chicago’s Night Sky, features a Far Horizons high altitude balloon and an image of the city of Chicago at night from above.
 When was the last time you took the time to notice your night sky?
 If you live in or near the City of Chicago—or any large […]

 Header Image: Woman looking at a few of the astronomical objects from our collection located in the Adler Planetarium’s new exhibit, Chicago’s Night Sky.
 One of the most exciting—and at the same time most difficult — parts of an exhibition project is to decide which collections items will be put on display.
 The Adler team […]

-Neil Adam Exhibit Technician/Graphics What inspired you to be an Exhibits Technician?
+Editor’s Note: Updated in May 2023 to reflect more current and updated information.
+Neil Adam Former Exhibit Technician/Graphics What inspired you to be an Exhibits Technician?
 10 years before coming to Adler, I worked at a sign shop.
-After hearing the Adler had an opening for someone with more of a graphics background, I was immediately interested.
-Knowing that the work I do could be seen by people from […]
+After hearing the Adler had an opening for someone with more of a graphics background, I was […]

 The Atwood Sphere is the oldest sky simulator in the world still operating.
 Explore its unique history and how it came to call the Adler Planetarium home!